ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/ndf-rt/Readme.md

     Next, the mapping table of RxCui to DrugBank from RxNorm to FDA UNII to DrugBank based on InChIKey and UNII is used.
     Then the mapping of NDF-RT drug name to chemical name, synonyms, and brands.
     The last mapping is UMLS CUI mapping based on NDF-RT external UMLS CUI to chemical UMLS Cuis of UMLS.
     In the last step, the cypher query for the mapping is generated and added to the cypher file.
-Also, the mapping CSV file is generated and filled with the pairs.
+Also, the mapping TSV file is generated and filled with the pairs.

 In the following, the NDF-RT ingredients are mapped to chemicals.
     First, the mapping TSV is generated, the fitting cypher query is created and added to the cypher file.